apigee/registry/cmd/registry/README.md

 1. Make sure you have gcloud command installed.
 2. Set the `GCP_PROJECT` environment variable to your API hub project name.
-3. Configure `gcloud` to use your project
+3. Configure `gcloud` to use your project:

 ```
 gcloud config set project $GCP_PROJECT